UPPMAX/R-matlab-julia-HPC/docs-mk/matlab/load_runMatlab.md

 ### Type-along

-Try loading a Matlab module at the command line.
+Try loading a MATLAB module at the command line.
 First, go back and check which MATLAB modules were available.

 === "UPPMAX (Rackham)"